lun7n/DAW-1-RGB-Mod/README.md

 # DAW-1-RGB-Mod
 Please do not skip the introduction.
 This guide will explain how to RGB mod your DAW-1 Sony Trinitron Chassis.
-This will use a variation of the RGB mux method with automatic switching for all DAW-1 Sony Trinitron Chassis found in the KV-13VM40, KV-13VM41, KV-13VM42, KV-13VM43, KV-20VM40, KV-20VS40, KV-20VM42, KV-20VS42.
+This will use a variation of the RGB mux method with automatic switching for all 13" DAW-1 Sony Trinitron Chassis found in the KV-13VM40, KV-13VM41, KV-13VM42, KV-13VM43.
+The 20" mod is theoretical and needs testing.
+KV-20VM40, KV-20VS40, KV-20VM42, KV-20VS42 all have a 680 ohm to ground resistor instead of a 560 ohm to ground resistor in the OSD circuit.
 ## Introduction
 ### Hardware Rundown
 For this guide I will be using the KV-13VM42, a 13" mono-composite trinitron that shares it's impressive trinitron tube with its more popular and well documented cousin, the KV-13M42 (lacking the V for VCR).
 Based on the Service manual (linked below) all areas of modification share a common motherboard throughout all DAW-1 Chassis listed.
 My KV-13VM42 is mono audio, and is physically missing some components from the motherboard.
 I believe the 20" models are stereo and will be able to retain stero sound natively.
 If mono audio is an issue on the 13", there are ways to modify the cable to have rca jacks to hook into an external audio unit and retain stero.
 There could also be an option to re-add the circuitry components to the motherboard, but I was content with mono.
 Such modifications can be explored in a future guide and are out of scope for this guide.